Beliavsky/Fortran-code-on-GitHub/README.md

 [to_f90](https://github.com/jbdv-no/to_f90): Alan Miller's tool for converting Fortran 77 code to free-form Fortran 90 code, from jbdv-no

+[xpand](https://github.com/urbanjost/xpand): expands tabs in files. removes trailing white space, and optionally removes multiple blank lines, by urbanjost.
+It is primarily intended for use on systems without access to the Unix command expand(1).

 ## Compiler Tests
 [AdHoc](https://github.com/rouson/bug-reports): archives ad hoc tests for modern Fortran compilers used by Sourcery Institute, Sourcery, Inc., their collaborators, sponsors, and clients.
 These tests emphasize support for the Fortran 2003 and 2008 standards along with features proposed for Fortran 2015 in technical specification TS 29113 Further Interoperability with C and the draft technical specification TS 18508 Additional Parallel Features in Fortran.